pitrak1/lattice2d/README.md

 These are currently the configurable elements:
 - command_types: a list of strings for the command types expected by your nodes
-- log_level: the minimum level to receive messages for the logger
+- log_level: the minimum level to receive messages for the logger (defaults to -1, which displays nothing)
-- ip_address: the IP address to network on
+- ip_address: the IP address to network on (defaults to 0.0.0.0)
-- port: the port to network on
+- port: the port to network on (defaults to 8080)
 - full_solution: adding this object assumes that you are using the packages in the `full` directory
 	- network: this is a boolean value stating whether you're developing a local application or you intend to spin up a server as well.
-This will create a threaded network client if this is true.
+This will create a threaded network client if this is true. (defaults to False)
-	- client_starting_state: this is the class that the client will be initialized with
-	- server_starting_state: this is the class that the server will be initialized with
-	- group_count: how many different render groups you would like the Renderer to have
+	- group_count: how many different render groups you would like the Renderer to have (defaults to 6)
-	- window_height
-	- window_width
+	- minimum_players: how many players are required to start a game (defaults to 2)

 Here is an example:
 ```